progsysseminar15/progsys/writeups/Diaconu13.md

 to keep data forever.
 It would be interesting to see why that was the case, and what it would take to add that support if they so wished.

+### Michael Andersen

+This paper presents an in-memory OLTP engine for SQL Server.
+It gains a bunch of performance by using good datastructures (like bw-tree) and by compiling parts of the queries into native code.
+In general I felt like the paper was a collection of good ideas that had in part been presented elsewhere.
+For example, after reading Postgres, and "Concurrency Control in Distributed Database Systems", nothing here seemed particularly surprising.